voiceinthedark/odin-todoist/README.md

 - [x] Show completed and uncompleted tasks
 - [ ] Sort tasks by dates
 - [ ] Save and load tasks into and from file backup
+- [ ] Add Archiving of tasks
+- [ ] Sort tasks by completed or pending

 ## Assets